a girl’s guide to loneliness | read | i-D

 Look in a mirror for ages

 Instead of feeling as though nobody wants to be around you, life hack: just decide to spend some time alone.
-Et voila, you're in control.
+Voilà, you're in control.
 Once you stop placing the power of your enjoyment and fulfilment in other people's hands, you can stop trusting anyone to help you and begin to rebuild your relationship with yourself.
 That sounds cheesy and abstract, but you can physically demonstrate self-care really easily.
 Set aside time to update yourself with your body.
-We do this often as children and teenagers, scrutinising the flesh which both carries and defines our identity, Drawing connections between our physical, emotional and spiritual existence.
+We do this often as children and teenagers, scrutinizing the flesh which both carries and defines our identity — drawing connections between our physical, emotional, and spiritual existence.
 Then we stop, because we're watching every episode of Veep or making another cup of tea or furiously wondering why we weren't invited to our best friend from primary school's engagement party.
-You don't have to be in love with your body but when you don't accept yourself as an actual living human person, it's easy to feel like you might suddenly vanish.
+You don't have to be in love with your body, but when you don't accept yourself as an actual living human person, it's easy to feel like you might suddenly vanish.

 Know who you feel safe around and be honest with them